Officially Recognized Student or Campus Organizations

 Art for items ordered by student organizations should:

-- include your group name as registered with Campus Organizations and language to indicate the group is a club or student chapter if not evident from the name
+- include your group name as registered with the student activities center along with language to indicate if the group is a club, student chapter, or student organization, if not evident from the name

 - represent the university in a positive manner

 - not include trademarks or copyright protected material from other entities

 - not include altered university logos (except vintage Cy and the current athletics Cy, which may be tastefully modified by Sponsored and Affiliated groups to reflect your group’s activities).

 Complete guidelines can be found in the guidelines for student use (http://www.trademark.iastate.edu/policy/).